ghent360/PrntrBoard/README.md

   + tmc2130 - the board design for TMC2130 drivers
   + tmc2130-redesign - redesign of the TMC2130 branch with the nucleo board flipped
   + tmc2660 - the board design for TMC2660 drivers
+  + tmc2209 - the board design for TMC2209 drivers

-Both PCB designs use the QFP version of the driver ICs, because they can handle a bit more power.
+TMC2130 and TMC2660 PCB designs use the QFP version of the driver ICs, because they can handle a bit more power.
+The TMC2209 is available only in QFN package.

 Status
 ------
+TMC2130 version is table and been running for over a year.
+TMC2660 is being tested at the moment.
+Prototypes of the TMC2209 are being made.

+old status:
+I've been running a prototype of this board for a few months now and I'm very happy with the board stability.
+I'm trying to figure out how to make these at scale.

 I have made prototypes of the TMC2130 board design (rev0) - the board has a few bugs, that are corrected in the rev1 version.
 Rev0 did not have LCD screen, it was added in Rev1.
 I'm trying to work-out the thermal design issues.
 Rev1 board have been ordered and the dev branch is now switched to Rev2.
 The thermocouple connectors are added Rev2.
 Rev2 borads have been ordered.
 The current working board is rev3.
 Added 2 more pins to the LCD connector